cedricfyc/my-cv-blog/docs/goals.md

     - Not possible due to lack of transparency around Google Analytics
     - Other analytics services were either paid or a pain to set-up
     - I deemed that a simple feedback form would be enough.

+- [ ] ~~Implement RSS feed~~
+    - Too lazy to implement a feature that I will barely use
+    - Newsletters have simply better reach, RSS feeds require extra set-up for subscribers too.

 ---